mlevison/APR-Markdown-Export/post/when-to-stop-holding-retrospectives/index.md

   - "agile-retrospectives"
   - "scrum"
   - "smart"
+excerpt: 'This question often comes up.
+Usually because a team has become bored with their'
 ---

 This question often comes up.
 Usually because a team has become bored with their retrospectives.
 I suggest you don't use the same style or format more three times running.
 The question came up again today with a person saying that their team was doing well and had achieved a steady state.
 To my mind steady state isn't the point of Scrum.
 Scrum is a tool to help you be the best in your industry.
 Scrum should be a tool you use to disrupt an industry.
 To that end the next time you tell me that I hear that you're team is a good as it gets my reply will be: "Ask the team what it would take for them to be the best in their industry, worthy of a case study on Infoq or a major conference presentation.
 Everything between the team and that case study is an impediment.
 Go forth and remove the impediments".